aurelieduprez/covid_datavisualization/README.md

     - npm i
    - node server

- * open localhost:8000 withyou web browser
+ * open localhost:8080 with your web browser